JeobeleSLU/GrowAGardenDiscordBot/Readme.md

 ```
 3️⃣ Run the Bot
-The bot requires two arguments:
+The bot requires one arguments:
 java -jar target/grow-a-garden-stock-bot.jar <BOT_TOKEN>
 ```